SCOPE OF THIS CHAPTER

 - All relevant minutes and the Agency Decision Maker's decisions in relation to the child's adoption plan and placement, including records of discussions held by the Agency Decision Maker.
 Copies of all notifications of agency decisions will be sent to birth parents and adopters;

-- Looked After Review minutes and the child’s Care Plan from the point when adoption was identified as the plan;
+- Looked After Review minutes and the child's Care Plan from the point when adoption was identified as the plan for permanence;

 - Assessments, correspondence and signed agreements (where made) relating to post-adoption contact;

-- Any other key correspondence to and from members of the child’s birth family.
-These should be original paper documents if at all possible and stored on a paper file held by the Adoption Records Co-ordinator;
+- Any other key correspondence to and from members of the child's birth family.
+Where this is significant, these should be original paper documents and stored on a paper file;

 - Minutes from Placement Planning Meetings;